 - Maintain social distancing of 3 feet when possible.

 - In cases where a meeting or event location has more strict protocols, attendees of the meeting or event will follow the more strict protocol.

 Notification: The Public Health Department and the California Department of Public Health strongly recommend that the public continue to wear masks in all indoor public spaces.

 DO NOT participate in any in-person 4-H activities if you are sick or have COVID-19 symptoms or if you or someone you have been in contact with has been diagnosed with COVID-19.

 h.
 Sore throat

 Maintain hygiene practices

-After each use, clean and disinfect workspaces and equipment, wash hands often, and/or use hand sanitizer.
+After each use, clean and disinfect workspaces and equipment,

 If you are interested in starting a new 4-H project and helping 4-H youth to reach their fullest potential, please review the information on the Project proposal Page.